actionml/harness/commands.md

 **Note**: any Event sent to an Engine will be mirrored to `$MIRROR_CONTAINER_NAME/engine-id/dd-MM-yy.json` as long as the event source app has write access to the endpoint, with no validation.

+## Scenarios for Mirroring

+ 1. **Auto-backup**: To automatically backup all data, mirror it and periodically save the files to archival storage of some type.
+Then remove the mirrored file in the live system so they do not continue to accumulate.
+ 2. **Experimental Startup**: This is the case where input is used with several Engine configurations to get the best performance.
+In this case the input comes into the Engine and is moved to a non-mirror location once.
+As the Engine config or code is changed the data is imported and the Engine tested, without mirroring since as long as the input does not change there is no need to keep multiple copies of it.
+ 3. **Input Format Validation**: Early in the use of an Engine it is often useful to run Events into the Engine for validation.
+If there are errors the Events will need to be changed and can be re-imported for new validation.
+In this case all mirrored data will likely be deleted to avoid corrupting the backup, which should start once the Events pass validation.

 # Importing and Bootstrapping

-The `harness import </path/to/events>` command is useful when json events have been derived from past log history or from mirrored Events, perhaps from another Engine.
+The `harness import </path/to/events>` command is useful when json events have been derived from past log history or from mirrored Events, perhaps from another Engine or when using a different Engine config JSON file.
+Importing is also the primary method for restoring backed up input data.
+Importing will add to the Engine's existing data and will also be mirrored so if the import is meant to be a clean start for the Engine, run `harness delete <engine-id>` then `harness add </path/to/engine/json/file>`.
+Deleting any accumulating or unneeded previously mirrored data is the responsibility of the user.
+Continuous mirroring will eventually lead to storage overflow.